 The countdown is based on server time, which is currently:

-If a school or library is considering seeking support to lease and light dark fiber, the school or library must also solicit proposals to provide the needed services over lit fiber over a time period comparable to the duration of the dark-fiber lease or indefeasible right of use (IRU), and must select the most cost effective option.
+If a school or library is considering seeking support for leased dark fiber, the school or library must also solicit proposals to provide the needed services over leased lit fiber over a time period comparable to the duration of the dark fiber lease or indefeasible right of use (IRU), and must select the most cost effective option.
+The requirement to seek competitive leased lit fiber bids applies whether or not the leased dark fiber solution requested involves special construction.

-If an applicant is also considering the option of requesting support for equipment and maintenance costs associated with lighting leased dark fiber, it must include these elements in the same application as the leased dark fiber so that USAC can easily review all costs together.
+If an applicant is also considering the option of requesting support for Network Equipment (e.g., modulating electronics and other equipment necessary to make a Category One service functional) and/or Maintenance and Operations costs associated with lighting leased dark fiber, it must request bids for those services in the same FCC Form 470 as the bid request for leased dark fiber.
+Applicants are required to consider all responsive proposals received and select the most cost-effective option.

 Bidders are not required to offer installment payments upon request.
 If an applicant does not request installment payments in its FCC Form 470, or did request it but the vendor declined to offer the option, the applicant must pay its non-discount share of special construction charges within 90 days of receipt of service.

-For more information regarding competitive bidding requirements for E-rate Program supported fiber purchases and special construction, see the Fiber FAQs.
+For more information regarding filing requirements for E-rate Program supported fiber purchases and special construction, see the FCC Form 470 Filing Guide.